Woodworking Machines - Wood Turning Lathes

 - Refer to Woodworking Machines - General Safety Tips for general safety precautions.

-- Wear safety goggles or face shield to protect yourself from flying chips.
+- Wear safety glasses with side shields or safety goggles, or a face shield (with safety glasses or goggles) to protect yourself from flying chips.

 - Wear hearing protection that is suitable for the level and frequency of the noise you are exposed to in the woodworking area.

-- Wear a dusk mask when dust is generated (e.g., during sanding operations).
+- Wear respiratory protection when dust is generated (e.g., during sanding operations).

 - Wear protective footwear when required.